blainekasten/HPrefill/README.md

 The HonestPolicy Prefill service allows you to gather data for your users when they consent to it.

+## Prereq's

+You're server must be running SSL for this to work in all browsers.
+Older browsers like IE8 have security concerns doing cross-domain requests and will throw an error.

 ## Getting Started

 We recommend using Bower to install the script to your local server.